syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * **xpath** is a string in standard XPath format.

 #### Remarks
-`#VALUE!` - occurs if xml is not valid or if xml contains a namespace with a prefix that is not valid.
+`#VALUE!` - occurs if XML is not valid or if XML contains a namespace with a prefix that is not valid.

 ### FDIST
 Returns the F probability distribution.